 Tip: I tell my kids they have to get all 6 quiz questions right, or try again.
 This makes them pay attention and they like mastering the quiz.
 The questions also present me with opportunities to elaborate.

-Tip: Life of Christ does a particularly good job of covering HOLY WEEK and the MIRACLES of Jesus.
-See the list of Life of Christ lessons on this page in the Doc Box.
+Life of Christ does a particularly good job of covering HOLY WEEK and the MIRACLES of Jesus.

 The Professor’s Office Bookshelf is a database of multimedia, interactive quizzes. and maps about Christ’s life and the New Testament.